mosi-sol/live-contracts-s2/19-Multisig Wallet/readme.md

 # Multisig Wallet

-- in this version i try to learn:
+- in this version i try to :
 - - working by mapping like a database.
 - - save gas